analystmanasi/analystmanasi/README.md

 - 📚 Notes, learnings, and problem-solving
 - 🌱 Continuous growth, one project at a time

-I believe you don’t need to know everything to start — you just need consistency, curiosity, and the willingness to keep learning.
+I believe you don’t need to know everything to start; you just need consistency, curiosity, and the willingness to keep learning.

 ---